Taking model-complete cores: Conclusion

 \subsection{Acknowledgements}

+We would like to thank Erik Walsberg for helpful discussions on trace definability, and Gabriel Day and Scott Mutchnik for noticing an issue in an earlier version of the arguments in Section 3.
+This work was supported by UKRI EP/X024431/1.
 Funded by the European Union (ERC, POCOCOP, 101071674).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.